-When writing campaign text messages with Magic Composer, use the Unsubscribe preview to see your message with opt-out language.
+When writing campaign text messages with Magic Composer or a journey text message in a Send text message step, use the Unsubscribe preview to see your message with opt-out language.
 Note that opt-out language won’t appear in the message composer itself, only in the message preview.

-The Unsubscribe preview is not available in journeys.
+The Unsubscribe preview is available for both campaign and journey text messages.

 If you decide to change the default opt-out language, you must inform subscribers that they may opt-out by sending a keyword automatically recognized by the carriers.
 Only the following terms are recognized as opt-out keywords.
-Make sure to include one in your opt-out copy.
+You must include one of the following in your opt-out copy:

 Change your default opt-out language

 When you change your opt-out language, make sure that it includes one of the required opt-out terms.
 We recommend keeping opt-out language as short as possible to avoid being billed for multiple messages.
 Example opt-out copy includes:

 - Enter your desired default opt-out language.
 Make sure to include a valid opt-out term.